Frothed milk takes drinks to the next level, but did you know that you can also froth oat milk?

 Can You Froth Oat Milk?
 (Does It Work Well?)

-But even with fewer fats and protein, oat milk can still be foam; it’s just a bit more challenging to get the same amount of froth you achieve from cow’s milk.
-If you can, find oat milk that is specifically made for frothing.
-This is usually the barista version of oat milk you find in stores.
-Since they're made for frothing, they will be a lot easier to work with than the regular ones.
+But even with fewer fats and protein, oat milk can still be foam; it’s just a bit more challenging to get the same amount of froth and air bubbles that you would get in cow’s milk.

-However, you don’t need to buy this type of oat milk.
+You don’t have to buy this type of oat milk.
 Regular ones should work just fine for frothing; the yield isn’t just the same.

 How To Froth Oat Milk?
 (Guide For Great Tasting Coffees At Home)

-Frothing oat milk may not be as easy as frothing dairy milk.
+Frothing up oat milk may not be as easy as frothing dairy milk.
 However, it’s still easy to learn.
 You just need a little more patience.
-We have listed below various ways to froth oat milk so that you can have delicious dairy-free coffee drinks at home.

 By Using A Blender/Food Processor

-Once there’s enough foam for you to work with, pour the frothed oat milk into a microwave-safe bowl to heat it.
+Once the oat milk increases thickness and there’s enough foam for you to work with, pour the frothed oat milk into a microwave-safe tall bowl to heat it.

 By Using A Hand Frother